To read the texts click on the texts: Dan 7:9-10,13-14; Rev 12:7-12; Jn 1:47-51

 Archangel Michael is invoked for protection against evil and regarded as a Champion of God’s people.
 Gabriel is mentioned four times in the Bible.
 Of these the most significant are in the New Testament when he makes the announcement of the birth of john the Baptist and Jesus to Zechariah and Mary respectively.
 Raphael is mentioned in the Book of Tobit and is the one who heals Tobias’ blindness.
 Raphael is not mentioned in the New Testament, but is invoked for healing and acts of mercy.

 The choice of the Gospel reading from John is because of the mention of angels in the last verse of the text.
 Though having an opinion about where the Messiah would come from, Nathanael remains open to another revelation.
 Though skeptical, he is willing to be convinced.
 Jesus addresses Nathanael as an “Israelite” which signifies his faithfulness to the law and is used here in a positive sense.
 He is without guile because though he has questions and even doubts, he is open and receptive and willing to learn.
 Jesus’ intimate knowledge of Nathanael and the revelation that he makes to him leads to a transformation in Nathanael and he comes to faith.
-He responds to Jesus with a confession and though he begins with Rabbi, he moves on to recognizing Jesus as Son of God and King of Israel
+He responds to Jesus with a confession and though he begins with Rabbi, he moves on to recognizing Jesus as Son of God and King of Israel.

 However, Jesus responds by pointing out to Nathanael that this is only the beginning of the revelation that Jesus makes.
 If he continues to remain open he will experience even greater things.
 By means of a double “Amen”, Jesus points out to Nathanael and to others there that he will be the bridge between heaven and earth.
 Through the phrase “you will see heaven opened and the angels of God ascending and descending upon the Son of Man.”
 (Jn 1:51) which combines images from the descent of the Son of Man as narrated by Daniel (7:13) and the ladder of Jacob’s dream in Genesis (28:12), Jesus states that Jacob’s ladder is replaced by the Son of Man.
 He will be that place and person in whom the earthly and divine encounter each other.
 He as Son of man will make God known.
 The Son of Man becomes the place where the earthly and the heavenly, divine and human, temporal and eternal meet.

-When looked at from this angle, the feast of the Archangels seeming to be saying to us that our God is not merely in the heavens.
+When looked at from this angle, the feast of the Archangels is saying to us that our God is not merely in the heavens.
 Our God is not merely a God who has created the world and left it to its own design.
 Rather our God is a God who is intimately connected to the world and present to and in it.
 Our God is a God who is concerned about our world and ever willing to lend a hand whenever any one of us requires it.

 Post a Comment